cell-org/nuron.cell.computer/README.md

 ### GET /raw/:path

-Get the files at `:path` within the Nuron file system.
+Get the files at `:path` within the Nurond file system.

 For example,